crypt0miester/metaplex-program-library-py/README.md

 # Metaplex Program Library

-Metaplex smart contracts and SDK.
+Metaplex smart contracts and SDK with Python libs.

+how to add python libs:
+* python>=3.9 is required
+* install anchorpy[cli] preferrably with virtualenv
+* may require manually fetching/building idl (may not work with ts-idl)
+* generate with: ``` anchorpy client-gen ./idl/candy_machine.json ./src --program-id cndy3Z4yapfJBmL3ShUp5exZKqR3z33thTzeNMm2gRZ ```
+* et voilà

+Note that this are still some fixes that need to be done at times. i.e. BorshPubkey not being written to the python file.

 ## Metaplex Contracts